mindprotectionkit/immunity-core/README.md

 ### Minimalistic KVM Hypervisor with strong focus on simplicity.

-Immunity Core is a kernel only Linux Image with strong focus on security.
+Immunity Core is a kernel-only Linux distribution designed for virtualization security.
-It is used as a hypervisor for cloud services designed to secure virtualized environments.
+It serves as a ultra-secure hypervisor at the core of free private cloud deployment.
+Protecting the virtualization layer is critical for any *really* secure cloud.
+Common hypervisors are not very secure, agencies can (easily) enter the layer below most cloud servers.

-Immunity Core is a 10 MB kernel+hypervisor live-CD which does *nothing* else than running your KVM-instances.
+Immunity Core is here to change this.
+A 10 MB kernel+hypervisor live-CD which does *nothing* else than running your KVM-instances.
 Please deploy it on secure hardware.
-[Coreboot](http://www.coreboot.org/) is mandatory.
+Using [Coreboot](http://www.coreboot.org/) and a secure network card is highly recommended.

 #Background

+(tbd)

 Hypervisors are the core blocks of any cloud architecture.
 Protecting their integrity and preventing over-interested third parties from entering your servers is very important.